 - Tom Nook from Animal Crossing.
 He has a virtual stranglehold on the economy and property market of Animal Crossing, and practically enslaves you within the first ten minutes of the game; it doesn't help that he's a tanuki, who are right little bastards when you read up on them.

-- Used as the basis for an infamous Let's Play, The Terrible Secret Of Animal Crossing, in which Nook literally enslaves the narrator for unspeakable purposes.
-Most of the other portrayals of Nook either fall into his MERELY being an autocratic slum lord, mob kingpin, and black marketeer (the rest usually paint him as the nicest landlord you will ever have).
+- Used as the basis for an infamous Let's Play, The Terrible Secret of Animal Crossing, in which Nook literally enslaves the narrator for unspeakable purposes.
+Most of the other portrayals of Nook either fall into his "merely" being an autocratic slum lord, mob kingpin, and black marketeer, or else paint him as the nicest landlord you will ever have.

 - Tactics Ogre tries to subvert this trope by continually mentioning that Denim/Leonard partook in a massacre where 5000 people were killed - an entire city wiped out.
 Of course, by Chapter 4 everyone has forgotten about it.